rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

     * Stop button / corrigibility;
     * Pack agents / organisation of agents;
     * An independent supervisor agent with different interests.
-3. Started but incomplete implementation of the example multi-agent environment.
+3. Started, but incomplete, implementation of the example multi-agent scenario mentioned in point (2) above.

 # Description of the multi-agent framework

 On top of previously added multi-objective functionalities, the following new functionalities were added:

   * Data structure and API updates supporting convenient reward collection and calculations of multiple agents.
 (Data structure and API updates for collecting and calculating multi-objective rewards was already previously built by the author).
+  * Started Zoo AEC wrapper (not fully complete yet).
+  * Agent's observation:
     * Each agent may have its own limited visibility.
+    * Optionally (depending on the configuration), the agent's observation may rotate depending on the direction of the agent.
+  * User interface:
     * The observations of each agent are shown in the user interface.
     * The human player can play the agents in a turn based manner.
     * The user interface also shows the rewards and multi-objective reward dimensions of each agent.
-  * Optionally (depending on the configuration), the agent's observation may rotate depending on the direction of the agent.
-  * Started Zoo AEC wrapper (not fully complete yet).

 ### Future enhancements to the multi-agent framework

+Having discussed the current functionalities, let's look at the areas that are slated for future development:

-  * Finishing implementation of the Firemaker environment
+  * Finishing implementation of the Firemaker scenario environment.
   * Finishing Zoo AEC wrapper.
   * Adding support for Zoo parallel API.
   * Code refactoring.